2m3/jqPuzzle/NOTES.md

 Returns a `move` object if the piece can be moved.
 Returns `false` if the piece cannot be moved.

 A `move` object defines a single (potential) move on the board.
-A move changes the position of a piece by swapping it with the position of the hole.
+A move changes the position of a piece by swapping it with the hole.

 The `move` object contains the following properties: